-So the time came to once again renovate, upkeep, and maintain the old yellow house.
+So the time came to once again renovate, upkeep, and maintain the big yellow house.

 Builders, plumbers, drywallers, painters, electricians, and furnace installers began slowly reviving the old structure.
 Three coats of paint moisturized and refreshed its outer surfaces.
 Its foundation received a “tuck” and a “lift.”
 Its walls and its floors were recoated.
 But the most drastic revitalizing came in transforming the woodshed.
 Now the house felt complete, as the woodshed became a true part of its body and soul.
-And in the process of rejuvenation, a few hidden items were discovered up on its dusty lofts: a white rubber boot, a couple of antique pulleys, a Michigan Stove Co cast iron stove flap, a child’s red plastic wallet, and a pair of black and white saddle oxfords.
+And in the process of rejuvenation, a few hidden items were discovered up on its dusty lofts: a white rubber boot, which once belonged to the little girl in the house; a couple of antique pulleys; a Michigan Stove Co cast iron stove flap; a child’s red plastic wallet; and a pair of black and white saddle oxfords.

 The oxfords revealed their age, just as the house and the people within it had.
 I wondered who had worn these shoes.
 I took them home and placed them beside sympathy cards and death certificates.